-Last updated on 28/01/2023
+Last updated on 21/10/2024

-Chapter 10, Back to England
+Chapter 10.
+Back to England.

 When they arrived back in Basel, it was raining again and drops kept coming in through the skylights on the coach roof.
-During the journey everyone who had watches turned them back an hour as they passed into another time zone.
+During the journey, everyone who had watches turned them back an hour as they passed into another time zone.
 Dark grey clouds hung over them.
 On the road to the airport, the coach had become quiet, almost funereal.
 The passengers sat in silence.
 Even Richard had stopped talking and Michael had put his notepad back into his knapsack.
 Basel airport was in uproar.
 The commotion was due to the returning Swiss football team and crowds of people thronged the terminal building.
 Large numbers of people had gathered to welcome them.
 A brass band was trumpeting out military-style music.
 The weather had worsened and the flight was delayed for three hours.
 They were lucky; some of the other tours had been there all day waiting for the flights to leave.
 As the flights were eventually called, people cheered.
 The group from Galaxy Tours was ushered into a lounge to wait for their departure.
 The boys had just enough money left to purchase some ‘duty frees’.
 Michael bought two hundred cigarettes for five shillings (in the English money of that time.)
-Richard brought a bottle of brandy for fifteen shillings and a bottle of whiskey for eleven shillings, presents for his granddad and mother.
+Richard brought a bottle of brandy for fifteen shillings and a bottle of whiskey for eleven shillings – presents for his granddad and mother.

-At last there was a break in the weather and the group boarded the aircraft for its return journey to Manston.
+At last, there was a break in the weather and the group boarded the aircraft for its return journey to Manston.
 They said goodbye to Chico; even though he had caused them so many problems, the boys were almost sad to see the last of him.
 He had been with them throughout most of the holiday and it seemed strange that they were leaving him behind.

 The aircraft touched down in Kent just after midnight.
 It had been a turbulent crossing, particularly over the channel.
 Hitting a very rough patch, the plane started to descend rapidly and Michael grabbed hold of Richard’s arm; he was unused to flying and this caused him some alarm.
-When they disembarked from the aircraft, it was pouring with rain and they got soaked on the short walk from the aircraft to the terminus building.
+When they disembarked from the aircraft, it was pouring with rain and they got soaked on the short walk from the aircraft to the Terminus building.
 The tour representative escorted the group to the customs shed but then sped away on a motor scooter.
 The tour operator’s bus took them back to London through the wind and rain.
 The boys arrived back at the coach station at 3 am – three hours before their train home.
-The storm had disrupted air travel had also stopped a lot of the coaches from running.
+The storm had disrupted air travel and had also stopped a lot of the coaches from running.
 People were lying around all over the lounge; some were sleeping on the floor and others were sitting on benches looking miserable and fed up.
 The boys settled down on the floor and made themselves as comfortable as they could.
 They ate the last few scraps of food they had with them; nothing was open in the coach terminus so they could not get a drink.

 ‘Do you think it’s been a good holiday, Richard?’